cepthomas/Nebulua/README.md

 - chan_hnd: The channel handle to send it on.
 - note_num: Which.
 - volume: Note volume.
 0.0 -> 1.0.
 0.0 means note off.
-- dur: How long it lasts in subbeats.
-Optional.
+- dur: How long it lasts in music time.
+Optional for e.g drums.

 ```lua